 Thank you for your request.
 A member of our team will be in contact soon.

-Yours have visited your doctor who has requested a pelvic ultrasound.
+A transvaginal ultrasound scan is one of the most common ultrasound examination, regularly used to identify any pathology related to the female reproductive system.
+You have probably visited your doctor who has requested a pelvic ultrasound.
 What can you expect?

 The most common reasons for a pelvic ultrasound examination are: